-Should you start collecting Social Security at 62 or wait until 70?
-You can start collecting Social Security as early as age 62, albiet at a reduced rate from your full retirement age of 67.
+Should you start collecting Social Security at age 62 or wait until 70?
+You can start collecting Social Security as early as 62, albeit at a reduced rate from your full retirement age of 67.
 Each year you delay increases your benefit by about 8%.
 You can take advantage of this 8% increase until you reach age 70.
-Social Security is designed to pay out about the same amount of money based on your life expectancy regardless of when you start collecting.
-This tool will help you to visualize the break-even point based on your individual circumstances.
+The best time to start collecting Social Security benefits is based on your individual preferences and circumstances.
+If you knew how long you would live, it would be easy to determine the best time to start collecting Social Security in order to maximize your benefits. (spoiler alert: if you have a short life expectancy it is probably a good idea to start collecting benefits sooner.)
+Social Security is designed to pay around the same amount of money over your lifetime based on your life expectancy regardless of when you start collecting.
+This tool helps you visualize the break-even point between collecting Social Security benefits sooner versus later.

 If you don't need the money to live from and decide to invest your Social Security payment, it opens up some possibilities.
 If you start collecting Social Security at age 62 and invest it at an average return of 6% per year, you will accumulate more money than if you wait to start collecting Social Security at 70, unless you live into your mid-90's.
 If you die before needing the money, you can bequeath it to your heirs.
 With an average 7% return, your breakeven point is over 100 years old.

 Time in the market is more important than timing the market.